HatTrickLabs/txt/README.md

 ## Exception Handling
-Any excpetion thrown from within the *TemplateEngine.Merge()* function will bubble out to the consumer as a *HatTrick.Text.Templating.MergeException*.  *MergeException* is a wrapper exception and will contain the actual thrown instance within the *InnerException* property.
+Any excpetion thrown from within the *TemplateEngine.Merge()* function will bubble out to the consumer as a *HatTrick.Text.Templating.MergeException*.
+The *MergeException* class is a wrapper exception and will contain the actual thrown instance within the *InnerException* property.
 The *MergeException* class provides valuable troubleshooting information such as the line number, column position and char index from the exact location within a template where an exception is thrown.
 This contextual awareness is available via the *MergeException.Context* property.

 ##### Notes:
 - The *MergeException.Context* property provides a stack of *MergeExceptionContext* instances that can be used to pinpoint the exact location within a template where an exception is thrown.